hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Install Kasten K10

-F﻿ollowing the [Kasten K10 installation page](https://docs.kasten.io/latest/index.html), the Kasten K10 can be installed to the K8s cluster using the following commands using helm:
+F﻿ollowing the [Kasten K10 installation page](https://docs.kasten.io/latest/index.html), the Kasten K10 can be installed to the cluster with the following commands using helm:

 ```shell
 $ helm repo add kasten https://charts.kasten.io/